 - Seizures are not to be feared.

-- Most seizures last approximately 1- 3 minutes although there may be a period of confusion after the seizure.
+- Most seizures last less than 2 minutes although there may be a short period of confusion, usually less than 5 minutes, after the seizure.

-- Sometimes confusion after a seizure can be quite prolonged, from minutes up to several hours.
+- Occasionally confusion after a seizure can be quite lengthy, from minutes up to several hours.